 Student Uniform and Grooming

 Appropriate dress is the primary responsibility of the student and his/her parent or guardian.
-In order to promote safety, personal hygiene, academic well-being, and moral development, students shall be expected to comply with reasonable requirements relating to dress, grooming and personal appearance.
-Students are expected to come to school dressed appropriately with proper attention having been given to personal cleanliness, grooming, and neatness of dress.
+To promote safety, personal hygiene, and academic well-being, students shall be expected to comply with reasonable requirements relating to dress, grooming and personal appearance.

-The following is the dress code for grades K-12 except students at Margaret K. Lewis and Tom P. Haney Technical Center.
+The following is the dress code for grades K-12 except students at Margaret K. Lewis and Tom P. Haney Technical College.

 The dress code policy applies from the time the student arrives on campus until the end of the school day and at all school activities during the school day.
-Exceptions may be made by the principal for field trips or other special activities (examples: Honors and Awards ceremonies).
+The principal may make exceptions for field trips or other special activities.

 Tops: